silabs-KrisY/BLEtest/README.md

 ## Versioning

-I plan to use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/host-thermometer-client/tags).
+I am using [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/silabs-KrisY/BLEtest/tags).
 All notable changes to this project will be documented in [CHANGELOG.md](CHANGELOG.md).

 ## Authors